bionic999/GroupX_dataAnalysis/README.md

 ## Overview
 This repository contains code for analyzing two South African datasets from the World Bank to explore [Individuals Using the Internet, Youth Unemployment ].
+The aim is to see whether growing internet access has had an impact on youth employment challenges.

+##Objectives

+*Analyze internet usage trends in South Africa.
+*Analyze youth unemployment trends in South Africa.
+*Compare both datasets to explore possible relationships.
+*Discuss implications for South Africa’s development.

 ## Setup Instructions
 1. Clone the repo: `git clone https://github.com/your-username/GroupX_DataAnalysis.git`